 Note: backpackers are most likely to stay in hostels.
 Prices mentioned are for one bed in a dorm.

 - Long distance bus: 100 – 200 RMB / €13.70 – 27.40 / $14.55 – 29

 - Long distance train, hard seat: 100 – 200 RMB / €13.70 – 27.40 / $14.55 – 29

 - Taxi around town: 10 – 50 RMB / €1.40 – 6.85 / $1.50 – 7.50

 - Historical and natural sights: 30 – 75 RMB / €4.10 – 10.30 / $4.35 – 10.90

 Note: Many sights, most notably Heavenly Lake, require you to take a mandatory shuttle bus.
 The price for these buses is around 100 – 150 RMB.

 Traveling to Xinjiang or other regions of China?
-Don’t forget to pick up a Lonely Planet to make the most of your trip!
+Don’t forget to use a VPN.
+Check out this article for the best VPNs for China!